Bill Maurer and Lana Swartz, editors. 2017. Paid: Tales of Dongles, Checks, and Other Money Stuff. MIT Press.

 Please contact me for more information if a link to full text is not provided.

-I am currently writing a book on the cultural politics of communication technologies, under contract with Yale University Press.
+I am currently writing a book on the cultural politics of money technologies, under contract with Yale University Press.

 Lana Swartz.
 In review.
 “What was Bitcoin, what will it be?
 The techno-economic imaginaries of a new money technology.”

 Taylor Nelms, Bill Maurer, Lana Swartz, and Scott Mainwaring.
 Accepted.
 “Social Payments: Innovation, Trust, Bitcoin, and the Sharing Economy.”
 Theory, Culture and Society.

 Lana Swartz and David Stearns.
 Forthcoming.
 “Money and its Technologies in the Modern Era.”
 History of Money: The Modern Era, edited by Taylor Nelms and David Peterson.
 Bloomsbury Press.